sony-msm8996/android_device_sony_dora/README.md

 Copyright (C) 2017-2020 - The LineageOS Project

-Device configuration for Sony Xperia XZ
+Device configuration for Sony Xperia Performance
 ==============

-The Sony Xperia XZ (codenamed _"kagura"_) is a high-end smartphone from Sony in 2016.
+The Sony Xperia X Performance (codenamed _"dora"_) is a high-end smartphone from Sony in 2016.

 It was released date was Oct 2016.